 Although anyone can develop appendicitis, it occurs most often in people between the ages of 10 and 30.
 Standard treatment is surgical removal of the appendix.

-Appendicitis is generally treated as a medical emergency, so if you suspect you have appendicitis, go to the A&E department immediately.
+Appendicitis is generally treated as a medical emergency, so if you suspect you have appendicitis, go to the Urgent Care Centre immediately or call for an ambulance.